Safrinnihar/Cafe-Culture/README.md

 	4. What is the average sales amount per customer in each city?
 	5. What are the top 3 selling products in each city?
 	6. How many unique customers are there in each city?
-	7. Find each city’s average sale per cost, average rent, average sale, and unique customer count.
+	7. Find each city’s average rent (per customer), average sale (per customer) and unique customer count.
 	8. Calculate the percentage growth in sales over different months.
 	9. Identify the top 3 average sales across cities.
 	10. Find the top 3 customers in the highest-sale city, including city name, top sale, total rent, and total customers.